0xPolygon/cosmos-sdk/x/gov/README.md

 [//]: # ( TODO HV2: if we don't want non-validators to submit/deposit on proposals, we would need to add an additional check then on gov proposal submission, to validate the proposer is in the active set)

-Note that for *participants*, their voting power is calculated from their L1 MATIC stakes only.
+Note that for *participants*, their voting power is calculated from their L1 POL stakes only.

 #### Voting period